epfl-ada/ada-2022-project-armada/README.md

 > ### Do the main subjects evolve over time?
 > 1. We first analyze the evolution of ratio of women to men over time.
 We can also carry this analysis with the crew members.
-> 2. We look at the evolution of the importance of women in movies by analysing the score established in the previous part through time.
+> 2. We look at the evolution of the importance of women in movies by studying the score established in the previous part through time.
 > 3. Finally and optionally, the results of the analysis are compared to other parameters of gender gap (number of working women for example) to conclude on a potential correlation.

 ## Proposed timeline :clock10: